Location: Boardman, OR

 Completion Date: June 2022

 Morrow County is developing, and their reliability needs are growing.
 As population in and around the Boardman area begins to increase, so too does the need for safe, efficient and reliable power.
 UEC is committed to keeping up with the growth and will strive to continue to offer system improvements that will increase service to our members.

 UEC’s Commitment to Our Membership

-Contact UEC’s Manager of Engineering to learn more about this project.
-If you would like to schedule a briefing for your neighborhood or organization, please reach out to us.
+If you have questions or would like to schedule a briefing for your neighborhood or organization, please don’t hesitate to reach out to Bill Saporito, Business Development Manager.

 Benefits and Value Carefully Considered

 When we plan for system improvements, we do so with our communities in mind.
 Careful consideration is taken to increase the benefits our members, partners and communities experience.